Mansko09/Mansko09/README.md

 # Welcome to Mansko09's GitHub! 👋

 Hey there!
-I'm @Mansko09, a passionate computer science enthusiast with a keen interest in cybersecurity and gaming.
-Currently, I'm pursuing my master's degree at ENSEA, focusing on signal processing and computer science.
+I'm @Mansko09, a passionate computer science enthusiast with a keen interest in embedded software and AI.
+Currently, I'm pursuing my master's degree at ENSEA, focusing on embedded software and electronics.

   ![chill_lofi](https://github.com/Mansko09/Mansko09/assets/127218021/72635730-371a-4d39-9599-2b87a67a1ec8)

 ## About Me
 - 🔭 I’m currently exploring various aspects of computer engineering.
 - 🌱 I’m always eager to learn and grow in the field.
-- 👾 Gaming is not just a hobby for me, it's a passion!
-I love diving into new games and exploring their mechanics.
-- 💼 I'm open to collaboration opportunities, especially in game development projects.

 ## Get in Touch
 Feel free to reach out to me through email at mantoulaye.mbengue@ensea.fr.
 Whether you want to discuss a project, share ideas, or just say hi, I'm always up for a chat!